The Via Dolorosa in Jerusalem’s Old City

 Station 6

-Continue along Via Dolorosa as it gradually climbs upward.
-On your left, just before the entrance to the St. Veronica Church is station 6 where Veronica wiped Jesus’ face with a cloth.
+Continue uphill along the Via Dolorosa.
+On your left, just before the Church of St. Veronica, is Station 6, where tradition holds that Veronica wiped Jesus’ face with a cloth.
+This event does not appear in the Bible and developed in later Christian tradition.

 Station 7

-Continue walking up Via Dolorosa until you arrive at its intersection with Beit HaBad St., one of the main north-south market streets of the Old City.
-Here Jesus fell for the second time.
-The site is marked with a Roman numeral 7 above the entrance to a Franciscan chapel.
-This was the western-most extension of the city in Jesus’ time, with a gate leading out of the city walls.
+Continue uphill until you reach the intersection with Beit HaBad Street, one of the main market streets of the Old City.
+Station 7 is marked above the entrance to a Franciscan chapel.
+This area marked the western edge of Jerusalem in Jesus’ time, with a gate leading out of the city walls.
+The second fall is part of later Christian tradition and is not mentioned in the Bible.

 Station 8

-After taking a left turn from station 7 and literally only several steps along Beit HaBad St. you will find a right turn onto (Aqabat) Ma’a lot al-Khanqa St. About 15 meters along on your left will be a Greek Orthodox Convent with a stone marked by a Latin cross, said to be the site where Jesus said to the daughters of Jerusalem “do not weep for me: weep for yourselves and for your children.”
-(Luke 23:28).
+After turning left from Station 7 and walking a short distance along Beit HaBad Street, turn right onto Ma’a lot al-Khanqa Street.
+About 15 meters ahead is a Greek Orthodox convent with a stone marked by a Latin cross.
+Tradition identifies this as the place where Jesus spoke to the daughters of Jerusalem (Luke 23:27–31).

 Station 9

-Retrace your steps back to Beit HaBad St. and turn right.
-Continue walking until you see a stairway on your right.
-Head up the stairway and follow the path which turns right, which will leave you facing the entrance to a Coptic Church.
-This is, (at ground level) the traditional site where Jesus fell for the third time.
+Retrace your steps back to Beit HaBad Street and turn right.
+Continue uphill until you reach a stairway on your right.
+Climb the stairs and follow the path toward the entrance of a Coptic church.
+This is the traditional site where Jesus fell for the third time.
+This event is not mentioned in the Bible and is part of later Christian tradition.

 Station 10